nodeicode/nodeicode/README.md

 ### Hi There 👋
-⚡ I am a enthusiatic Software Developer with a wide range of skills.
+⚡ I'm a enthusiatic Software Developer with a wide range of skills.
 I love creating fun apps and learning new Frameworks!<br/>
 🌱 I’m currently learning Django and Kubernetes! <br/>
 💬 Ask me about anything Javascript<br/>
 Currently Looking for Fall 2020 Internships and Full time Oppourtunites.<br/>